Mike Kelly (gridiron football coach, born 1958): Coaching career

 Kelly was the offensive play-caller with the Winnipeg Blue Bombers between 1992 and 1996, as part of the teams that captured three regular season division titles and appeared in the Grey Cup twice.
 Kelly's offence set 29 club records during his tenure in Winnipeg, including Matt Dunigan's record 713 yards passing in a game.

 Kelly was the head coach at Valdosta State University from 1997 to 1999.
 In his three seasons there, Kelly coached 23 players to all-conference honours and had two players earn All-American status and four more recruited players later achieving All-American status.
 Kelly's Valdosta State teams set 13 school records during his tenure.
 Kelly was fired nine games into the 1999 season and replaced by assistant Mark Nelson, who was appointed interim head coach.

+In 2000, Kelly was the offensive coordinator/quarterbacks coach for the Orlando Rage of the XFL.
+The Rage went a league best 8–2 during that season, winning the Eastern Division.
+Kelly's offence led the league in red zone scoring percentage, with quarterback Jeff Brohm named First-Team All-XFL.

 Kelly spent five years in the National Football League (NFL) working as an advanced pro scout for the Washington Redskins and Philadelphia Eagles where he also was an offensive assistant/quality control.
 During his time with the Eagles, while working alongside head coach Andy Reid, the club won two NFC East championships, while Kelly also coached in the 2003 Pro Bowl.

+In 2008 Kelly was the receivers coach for the Edmonton Eskimos.
+Quarterback Ricky Ray had a personal best 5,600 yards passing while slot receivers Kamau Peterson caught over 100 passes and was named Most Outstanding Canadian Player and Kelly Campbell led the CFL averaging 23.7 yards per reception.